Upload your Excel data to Chart Studio's grid

 Open the data file for this tutorial in Excel.
 You can download the file here in CSV format

-Head to Plotly's Workspace and sign into your free Plotly account.
+Head to the Chart Studio Workspace and sign into your free Chart Studio account.
 Go to 'Import', click 'Upload a file', then choose your Excel file to upload.
-Your Excel file will now open in Plotly's grid.
-For more about Plotly's grid, see this tutorial
+Your Excel file will now open in Chart Studio's grid.
+For more about Chart Studio's grid, see this tutorial

 Select 'Histogram' from the MAKE A PLOT menu.